-Charles is currently based between Sweden and Vietnam and enjoys bodysurfing and listening to Angus and Julia Stone.
+Presently, Charles is based in sunny Adelaide, South Australia and enjoys bodysurfing and attempting to grow food in his backyard while listening to Angus and Julia Stone.

 Iain is a seafood consultant with extensive experience, having worked for authorities, NGOs and the private sector over an almost 20-year career in fisheries and aquaculture.
 Clientele include the MSC, ASC, MRAG, European Commission, FAO, Fairtrade and Sustainable Fisheries Partnership.
 His experience has included advising retailers and major brands on sustainability solutions, setting up and running FIPs, certifying and social accountability auditing.